matuzo/matuzoat/src/blog/2022/100daysof-day59.md

 }
 ```

-You grab and resize the `.wrapper` by clicking and dragging it in the bottom right corner.
+You can grab and resize the `.wrapper` by clicking and dragging it in the bottom right corner.
 The background color of the `.card` changes as soon as the width of the `.wrapper` is lower than `500px`.

 <div data-sample="demo" class="sample2">
 <div class="wrapper">